jakobzhao/geog371/labs/lab03/readme.md

 }
 ```

 First, we set properties for the legend using `.legend` to style the legend class.
 We set a line height, color, font, padding, background, drop shadow, and border corner radius.
-Next we set our icon (i) tag, this should be set to float: left; so that elements will align into columns, then we set properties for the image (img) tag, making them the same size and giving them the same float as the icons.
-Lastly, we style our paragraph tag (p), making sure line-height is consistent with the others.
+Next we set our icon (`i`) tag, this should be set to float: left; so that elements will align into columns, then we set properties for the image (`img`) tag, making them the same size and giving them the same float as the icons.
+Lastly, we style our paragraph tag (`p`), making sure line-height is consistent with the others.
 Save and refresh your map.
 You should see your styled legend applied to your map.

-This is not the only way to create a legend.
-An alternative method uses a `For` loop conditional statement to add legend elements based on the number of data classification categories you have.
-A [legend section of the choropleth tutorial](http://leafletjs.com/examples/choropleth.html#custom-legend-control) at the Leaflet homepage shows this, take a look.

 ### 4.2 Add a Scale Bar

 The Leaflet Control object allows you to add a number of elements, including attribution and zoom controls.
-One easy component to add is a scale bar.
-In your script, enter the following line to add a scale bar to your map.
+To add a scale bar, please enter the following line to add a scale bar to your map.

 ```js
 // Add a scale bar to map